Skip to content

 Column name Description

-type The type of the phenotype, either entry, inclusion or exclusion
+Type The type of the phenotype, either entry, inclusion or exclusion

-name The name of entry, inclusion or exclusion criteria
+Name The name of entry, inclusion or exclusion criteria

 N The absolute number of patients that fulfill that phenotype.
 For the entry criterium this is the absolute number in the dataset.
 For inclusion/exclusion criteria this is the number of patients that fulfill the entry criterium AND the phenotype and that row.

-waterfall The number of patients remaining in the cohort after sequentially applying the inclusion/exclusion criteria in the order that they are listed in this table.
+Remaining The number of patients remaining in the cohort after sequentially applying the inclusion/exclusion criteria in the order that they are listed in this table.

-delta The change in number of patients that occurs by applying the phenotype on that row.
+Delta The change in number of patients that occurs by applying the phenotype on that row.

 Source code in phenex/reporting/waterfall.py